Copyright at MRU

 - If necessary, the Library may your or ask the Copyright Advisor to seek permission to copy items for reserve purposes;

 - Faculty should be aware that additional time to seek permissions or purchase an original of the work may be required, and should account for this time when making requests for the library reserves.
-For more information, go to Setting Up Course Reserves through the Library.
+For more information, go to the Library's Set Up Course Reserves web page.

 Can I put a textbook for my course on reserve?